Hays Central Appraisal District Rendition Penalty

 Q. Where can I pay my property taxes?

 You can pay by cash, check, debit or credit card at any of our office locations throughout Hays County.
 Payments by check only should be mailed to:

 712 S. Stagecoach Trail, Ste.
 1120

 Please make your check payable to Luanne Caraway, and if possible, enclose the copy of your tax statement with your payment.

-You may also make a payment in full by phone, using Master Card or Visa by calling 1-888-546-4337 for our automated system.
+You may also make a payment in full by phone.
+Please call 1-888-546-4337 for our automated system.
 A fee of 2.2% will be applied to the total bill.

 Q. Why do I make checks payable to Luanne Caraway?

 The County Tax Assessor-Collector is an office created by the Texas Constitution.
 Under the Constitution’s provisions, the Assessor-Collector is personally liable for the funds collected and deposited in separate bank accounts under his control.
 The Assessor-Collector is relieved of this responsibility and liability when he deposits the funds with the County Treasurer.